hayatoito/google-step-tsp/README.md

 Quoted from
 [Wikipedia](http://en.wikipedia.org/wiki/Travelling_salesman_problem):

-> The travelling salesman problem (TSP) asks the following question: Given a
+> The travelling salesman problem (also called the travelling salesperson problem or TSP)
-> list of cities and the distances between each pair of cities, what is the
+> asks the following question: Given a list of cities and the distances between each pair
-> shortest possible route that visits each city exactly once and returns to the
+> of cities, what is the shortest possible route that visits each city exactly once and
-> origin city?
+> returns to the origin city?

 ## Assignment